Diman142/Pokemon-App/README.md

 # Getting Started with Create React App

-For starting project after downloading repo use npm run start and doesnot forgot dependency (npm install)
+For starting project after downloading repo use npm run start and does not forget dependency (npm install)

 ## Available Scripts